jocave/ubuntu-core-docs/en/guides/build-device/creating-interfaces.md

 ## The sandbox

 When using a snap package to distribute software, applications in a production scenario are run in a sandbox.
-This state is referred to in snapcraft terminology as runing under _strict confinement_.
+This state is referred to in snapcraft terminology as running under _strict confinement_.

 A sandbox is a logical space where device owners can let processes run with tighly controlled access to system resources like data and hardware.
 In fact the default condition is that the process can only access files delivered in their own snap, a set of base applications in the _core snap_ and some writable storage.

 ## Getting familiar with the Security Systems

-The sandbox environment is maintained by a number of systems that are referred to as Security Systems in snapd.
+The sandbox environment is maintained by a number of systems that are referred to as _Security Systems_ in snapd.
 They can be grouped in to two sets:

 Those responsible for the sandbox process confinement: